-The second method of skimming is to entirely jump past the passage and take a look at the questions.
-This approach works well if you are able to search for the minor details that you get from grazing back and forth from the passage and the question.
+The second method of skimming is to entirely jump past the passage and look at the questions.
+This approach works well if you can search for the minor details that you get from grazing back and forth from the passage and the question.

 Test both strategies of skimming and apply both strategically for certain passages in order to save time on the ACT test.

 Most of the issues for students on the ACT Science section is that they feel required to understand the lingo and jargon of the science passages.
 It is not necessary that you know exactly what the terms mean.
 The ACT Science questions will define any perplexing language within the passage.
 Your objective during the ACT Science portion is to get comfortable with the questions' formatting and extract the important and sensible concept of the passage.